 No statistically significant differences were found in organ weights (absolute or relative to body/brain weights) with the exception of absolute weights of the uterus.

-The absolute uterine weights in the ketone-fed rats were significantly lower compared to controls, but remained within historical controls.
+The absolute uterine weights in the ketone-fed rats were significantly lower compared to controls but remained within historical controls.
 No differences were found in relative uterine weights; therefore, it was considered that the lower uterine weights were a result of the lower body weight of the female rats fed the ketone diet and not an adverse effect (microscopic examination was not performed on uterine tissues).
 Two male rats and four female rats that received the fat diet, as well as one female ketone-fed rat had slight yellow discoloration of the livers, which were presumed to be fat accumulation.

-Upon histopathological examination, several hepatocellular findings were also noted (see Table 11).
+Upon histopathological examination, several hepatocellular findings were also noted (see Table 21).
 An increase in the round, clear, sharply demarcated cytoplasmic vacuoles (interpreted as lipid) were observed in females of all three groups and in two males of the fat diet.
 In the females, small microvesicles were distributed throughout the cytoplasm, some distended by single or multiple large vacuoles and some cells were presumed to be perisinusoidal stellate cells.
 This pattern of vacuolation is consistent with a mild form of steatosis.
 Additionally, necroinflammatory foci were observed in all groups and in both sexes.
 These findings were not considered test article-related due to the fact that they occurred in all test groups and liver function enzymes were within normal ranges.
 Several animals in all three groups also had findings of myocyte necrosis and repair and focal histiocytosis.
 These muscle changes were graded as minimal with the exception of one male and one female in the ketone ester group, in which these findings were graded as mild.
 In heart tissue, microfocal myocardial fibrosis was found in two animals in the fat diet group and one in the ketone ester group (sex not specified).
 These lesions are known to be detected in the early stages of murine progressive cardiomyopathy, a spontaneous background condition in rats, and therefore, were not considered to be toxicologically relevant.
 No other histopathological findings were attributed to administration of the test article.

 Group Fat diet Carb diet 30% ketone

 control control ester BHB diet

 Organs Observations N=10 N=10 N=10

 Males

 Liver Slight yellow discoloration 2/10 0/10 0/10

 Minimal vacuolation 2/10 0/10 0/10

-Minor necroinflammatory 1/10 3/10 1/10

-changes-multiple microfocal non-

-hematopoeitic clusters of

-macrophages and undifferentiated mononuclear cells
+Minor necroinflammatory changes-multiple microfocal non-hematopoeitic clusters of macrophages and undifferentiated mononuclear cells 1/10 3/10 1/10

-Muscle See description in the text above Data not provided l

-Heart See description in the text above Data not provided l

-Kidney Tubular basophilia or interstitial "Occurred in the kidneys in anin nals of all three

-inflammation gı oups" sex not speci fied

-Females

-Liver Slight yellow discoloration 4/10 0/10 1/10

-Cytoplasmic vacuoles Present Present Present

-Small microvesicles in otherwise Study authors eport that this findi ng was present in

-normal cytoplasm females-spe cific data was not pr ovided.
-Authors